Updated July 15, 2023

 - Low Risk: The work done digitally is more accurate and correct than the work done by man, due to which there is low risk.
 In quant fund, the system sort companies with low risk and high rate of return.

 - No Impact of Human Emotions: In these funds, the work is done by computer, so there is no effect on human feelings or emotions on the investment.

-- Experienced Traders Can Work More Correctly: A skilled and experienced trader can make investment decisions more correctly compared to the academic researchers as the skilled traders have faced all these things before and they have a better knowledge market, and it can only be earned by experience, not by any research.
+- Experienced Traders Can Work More Correctly: A skilled and experienced trader can make investment decisions more correctly compared to academic researchers as skilled traders have faced all these things before and have a better knowledge market, and it can only be earned by experience, not by any research.

 This is a guide to Quant Funds.
-Here we also discuss the introduction and how does a quant fund work? along with advantages and disadvantages.
+Here we also discuss the introduction and how does a quant fund work?
+Along with advantages and disadvantages.
 You may also have a look at the following articles to learn more –